jbcupps/CategorySKB/README.md

 # SKB Particle Modeler

-A web-based tool for modeling and analyzing particles using the Sub-structure Klein Bottle (SKB) framework.
+A web-based tool for modeling and analyzing particles using the Spacetime Klein Bottle (SKB) framework.
 This application provides an interactive interface for exploring particle properties through topological features and geometric relationships.

 ## Overview